(Please note that this tutorial is work in progress)

 Please note: The Tactigon uses Bluetooth Low Energy (BLE) for wireless communication.
 Make sure that any other devices you want it to communicate with also support BLE.

 The Tactigon is based on the Arduino platform, so for everything to run smoothly, it is recommended that you use the official Arduino IDE for development.
 You can find it here.

 After downloading and installing the IDE, follow this guide to prepare it for the Tactigon.

 The full documentation of the Tactigon can be found here and here.

 Please note: All code for the Tactigon must be written in C.

 Follow this tutorial on how to set up BLE on the Tactigon.
 Please note that there are code samples at the very end of the linked page which the text refers to.

 Points to consider:

-The role of Tactigon can be CENTRAL or PERIPHERAL, depending on the direction in which the connection should be established.
-See bleManager.InitRole(TACTIGON_BLE_CENTRAL); in the tutorial code.
+The role of Tactigon can be CENTRAL or PERIPHERAL, depending on the direction in which the connection is to be established.
+See bleManager.InitRole(TACTIGON_BLE_CENTRAL); in the linked tutorial code above.

-BLE is not a mandatory part of Bluetooth, check for compatibility; compliant hardware
+BLE is not a mandatory part of Bluetooth.
+Please make sure your hardware is compatible.